If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 | ddev-agents-sync | Auto-syncs AI agent repositories into a shared Docker volume.
 Provides agents and config. | Auto-installed dependency |

-This project is not affiliated with Anthropic, OpenCode, Beads, Playwright, Microsoft, or DDEV.
-AI-generated code may contain errors – always review changes before deploying to production.
-See menetray.com for more information and DruScan for Drupal auditing tools.
+This project is an independent initiative by Robert Menetray, sponsored by DruScan.
+It is not affiliated with Anthropic, OpenCode, Beads, Playwright, Microsoft, or DDEV.
+AI-generated code may contain errors.
+Always review changes before deploying to production.

 Apache-2.0.
 See LICENSE.